Democrat Pushes Vote On Trump Impeachment. Don't Expect It To Succeed

 Article I – Associating the Presidency with White Nationalism, Neo-Nazism and Hatred

-· Donald J. Trump issued a public statement characterizing anti-Semites, bigots, racists, white nationalists, and Ku Klux Klansmen who rallied in Charlottesville, Virginia as "very fine people."
+• Donald J. Trump issued a public statement characterizing anti-Semites, bigots, racists, white nationalists, and Ku Klux Klansmen who rallied in Charlottesville, Va., as "very fine people."

-· Donald J. Trump did not issue a public statement when these hate groups returned to Charlottesville, Virginia chanting "You will not replace us!"
+• Donald J. Trump did not issue a public statement when these hate groups returned to Charlottesville, Va., chanting "You will not replace us!"
 He did, however, issue several statements related to players in the National Football League exercising their constitutionally protected right to protest.

 Article II – Inciting Hatred and Hostility

-· Donald J. Trump made a public statement that after being devastated by a Category 4 and Category 5 hurricane, Puerto Ricans "...want everything done for them when it should be a community effort," inciting racial tensions around the stereotype that people of color need or want handouts.
+• Donald J. Trump made a public statement that after being devastated by a Category 4 and Category 5 hurricane, Puerto Ricans "... want everything done for them when it should be a community effort," inciting racial tensions around the stereotype that people of color need or want handouts.

-· Donald J. Trump made a public statement that after being devastated by a Category 4 and Category 5 hurricane in one week, Puerto Ricans had "...thrown our budget a little out of whack."
-Similar statements were not made by Mr. Trump about Texas or Florida, which were also devastated by hurricanes in September 2017.
+• Donald J. Trump made a public statement that after being devastated by a Category 4 and Category 5 hurricane in one week, Puerto Ricans had "... thrown our budget a little out of whack."
+Similar statements were not made by Mr. Trump about Texas or Florida, which were also devastated by hurricanes.